haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 There are three flavours of `use` combinators:

 1. `use*` combinators block and propagate errors,
-2. `useWithStale*` combinators block and switch to stale data in case of error,
+2. `useWithStale*` combinators block and switch to stale data in case of an error,
 3. `useWithStaleFast*` combinators return immediately with stale data if any, or block otherwise.

 ## LSP abstractions